Are you always running a little behind?

 Your response to stress depends on a combination of your nervous system, life experiences, personal coping strategies, and current circumstances.

-But no matter what’s causing it – whether it’s work pressure, a breakup, grief, illness, trauma, or just too many demands for too long – your body responds in the same way.
+But no matter what’s causing it – whether it’s work pressure, a breakup, grief, illness, trauma, or just too many demands for too long – your body responds.

 And because stress affects both your body and your mind, any real reset needs to include care for both.